 If your car refuses to lock, the odds are good that someone is jamming the signal.
 The obvious choice is to not walk away from your car, but keep the following in mind:

 Although remote jamming has become a very popular practice, having a remote car key is still safer than a manual key.
-Remember that remote jammers are trying to commit a completely silent and invisible crime – they’re not looking for a confrontation, they just want your stuff.
+Remember: remote jammers are trying to commit a completely silent and invisible crime – they’re not looking for a confrontation, they just want your valuables.
 So if you can thwart them by being vigilant, they will likely leave you alone.

-It sounds like a very negative way of thinking, but if everyone went back to manual car keys, these thieves would be ‘forced’ into action and will either turn to breaking car windows, attacking drivers before they can lock their cars, or physically try to get their keys from them.
+Gone are the days of manual car keys- if everyone went back to manual car keys, these thieves would be ‘forced’ into action and will either turn to breaking car windows, attacking drivers before they can lock their cars, or physically try to get their keys from them.

 Keep safe on the South African roads.
 Download our Safety Guide for expert tips and advice to help you and your loved ones have many safe and happy miles in your car.